Loose stools after taking antibiotic treatment. Diarrhea from antibiotics: how to get rid of an unpleasant side effect

 Signs of pseudomembranous colitis (how to distinguish it from another type of diarrhea)

-Reproduction of Clostridium reaches a critical level, and their waste products poison the intestines.
+The proliferation of Clostridium reaches a critical level, and their waste products poison the intestines.

 Pseudomembranous colitis can be recognized by the following symptoms: